caozhichongchong/traits_finder/README.md

 `traits_finder sum_genome -db your.db -m function.mapping.your.db -i your.input.folder -fa your.input.genome.format --orf your.input.orf.format --r your.output.folder --r16 your.output.folder.for.16s`\

 2. summarize traits in metagenomes\
-`traits_finder sum_meta -db your.db -m function.mapping.your.db -i your.input.folder -fa your.input.metagenomes.format --r your.output.folder --r16 your.output.folder.for.16s`\
+`traits_finder sum_meta -db your.db -m function.mapping.your.db -i your.input.folder -fa your.input.metagenomes.format --r your.output.folder --r16 your.output.folder.for.16s --meta metadata.txt`\

 ### HGT finder and summarizing: cool and fast! (still-testing)